shaloo/docs.arcana/docs/tutorials/code-samples/mobile/flutter-sample.md

 That's all! :material-party-popper:

-The Flutter app is successfully integrated and ready to onboard Web3 users via social login, email using the configured providers.
+The Flutter app is successfully integrated and ready to onboard Web3 users via social login, or email as configured via the dashboard.
 Authenticated users can instantly access the {{config.extra.arcana.wallet_name}} to sign blockchain transactions.

 ## See Also